astronomer/docs/software/single-node-install.md

 ## Step 8: Set Up the Scheduler

 In Airflow, [the Scheduler](https://airflow.apache.org/docs/apache-airflow/stable/scheduler.html) is responsible for reading from the metadata database to check on the status of each task and decides the order in which tasks should be completed.
-To get your Scheduler running:
+To get your scheduler running:

-1. Enable the Scheduler by running the following command:
+1. Enable the scheduler by running the following command:

     ```sh
     sudo systemctl enable astronomer-certified@scheduler.service